-Although this will be of particular benefit during the ongoing COVID-19 pandemic, we intend to make it an invaluable resource for many years to come, and it will contribute to expanding and supporting the profession.
+Although is of particular benefit due to the impact of COVID-19 on placements, it will be an invaluable resource for many years to come, and it will contribute to expanding and supporting the profession.

-- Reduce the need for students to attend onsite clinical placements, whilst maintaining patient interaction, which requires the application of clinical reason, in order to competently investigate and manage a patient.
+- A reduction in the need for students to attend onsite clinical placements, whilst maintaining patient interaction, which requires the application of clinical reason, in order to competently investigate and manage a patient.

-- Create opportunity for universities to supplement clinical placements, with the option for students to gain the necessary access to virtual consultations.
+- The opportunity for universities to supplement clinical placements, with the option for students to gain the necessary access to virtual consultations.

-- Enable universities to set up live consultations to enhance existing teaching.
+- Universities being able to set up live consultations to enhance existing teaching.

-- Expand clinical education opportunities and clinical placement capacity.
+- The expansion of clinical education opportunities and clinical placement capacity.

 There are several ways in which Orthoptic departments can get involved with this new initiative: